 Healthy self-love is neither egoistic nor arrogant

 Since I have this insight, I am much more relaxed and happier.
 Above all, I have developed a healthy egoism that I missed a little with my Mother-Teresa syndrome.
 I’m always there for everyone and now I’m here for myself as well.
-And that’s not really selfish, it has something to do with a healthy self-esteem.
-That’s how I learned to say “No!” more often, which was always very difficult for me, because I did not want to offend anyone.
+And that’s not really selfish, it has something to do with healthy self-esteem.
+That’s how I learned to say “No!” more often, which was always very difficult for me because I did not want to offend anyone.
 Too often for too many other people, I have done things that they would probably never have done for me.
-I must confess that I hardly know anyone who has as much balls of steel and loyalty to friends as I do.
+I must confess that I hardly know anyone who has as many balls of steel and loyalty to friends as I do.
 Slowly I should have that to myself, too.
 In fact, I’m still in the process of learning, but I also see how liberating such a “No!” can be for myself.

 Nobody can blame anyone for an honest “No!”
 It is much more honest than a dishonest “Yes!”Rosa Lazić